President & COO

 Brad holds an Airline Transport Pilot certificate with more than 15,000 hours of flight experience and has earned FAA type ratings in all aircraft operated by the SkyWest, Inc. companies.
 He is also certified in helicopters.

-Brad is married with four children and three grandchildren.
+Brad is married with four children and five grandchildren.

 Vice President – Maintenance